shreetakalkar/spotifyclone-cssproject/README.md

 # spotifyclone-cssproject
-Spotify clone built entirely with CSS, featuring a responsive UI design that replicates the look and feel of Spotify without using any JavaScript
+Spotify clone built entirely with CSS, focused on creatively replicating the Spotify UI to showcase the power and versatility of CSS without using any JavaScript.